nivisi/ensure_initialized/README.md

 ### Usage

-To make your object "ensure-initializable", add a `EnsureInitialized` mixin:
+To make your object "ensure-initializable", add the `EnsureInitialized` mixin:

 ```dart
 class YourObject with EnsureInitialized {